deroude/angulartraining/README.md

 The navbar and the logo are just static visual elements, they can stay in `app.component`.

+The main content is represented by the components which are going to be loaded based on navigation, so it's not a _single_ component, it's _any_ component.

 Change the `app.component.html` file to this code:

 ```html